 This is the start of a two part series on how we want to bring StreamPipes closer to the edge.
-The first part describes how we managed to build and deploy StreamPipes on one Raspberry Pi (Model 4), while the the second part further covers how to deploy StreamPipes over a two-node Raspberry Pi cluster managed via k3s using our StreamPipes helm chart.
+The first part describes how we managed to build and deploy StreamPipes on one Raspberry Pi (Model 4), while the second part further covers how to deploy StreamPipes over a Kubernetes cluster of two Raspberry Pi's via K3s using our StreamPipes helm chart.

 With new advancements that came in the last StreamPipes release, we managed to reduce the required resources (mainly memory) drastically.
 To this extent, we cross-compiled StreamPipes Docker images for ARM support and deployed our lite version on a Raspberry Pi (Model 4).
 We showcase, that it is feasible to run analytical pipelines with ease and operate StreamPipes at moderate load.

 Apache StreamPipes (incubating) is a self-service (Industrial) IoT toolbox to enable non-technical users to easily connect, analyze and explore IoT data streams.
 Users can leverage algorithms from an extensible toolbox to model their analytical pipelines.
 By building on a microservice architecture, StreamPipes components can be distributed in a cluster (e.g. Kubernetes) as well as run on a single node for prototypical and development purposes using Docker.
 With the latest release of StreamPipes (0.65.0), we managed to reduce the memory consumption drastically to use less than 2Gig‘s of RAM for the lite version.
 Since we had a Raspberry Pi Model 4 laying around, we thought: hey why not just deploy StreamPipes on a Pi - and that’s what we did.
 Along the way, we learned quite some interesting things, that we want to share in this blog post.